RHEcosystemAppEng/exhort-javascript-api/CONTRIBUTING.md

   Use [java_maven.js](src/providers/java_maven.js) as an example to get you started.
 * Import the new _Provider_ and list in the in _availableProviders_ array in [provider.js](src/provider.js).
 * Update the _choices_ configuration for the _manifest-name_ positional argument in  [cli.js](src/cli.js).
+* Add Integration Test scenarios for the added provider in [integration/langs](integration/langs).
+  Use the [java scenarios](integration/langs/java) as an example.
 * Update the documentation.
 This document and [README.md](README.md).

+### Integration Tests

+WIP

+> We currently run integration tests against the actual production _Backend_, this will be replaced by opting for a _Mock Server_.

 ## Certificate of Origin